zsunberg/CU-Optimization-Materials/project/report_assignment.md

-ASEN 6519 Final Project Report Assignment {#asen-5264-final-project-report-assignment .unnumbered}
+ASEN 6519 Optimization Final Project Report Assignment
 =========================================

 The final assignment for the class is report on your final project.
 The goal is to produce a paper that is similar to a conference paper (but probably with narrower scope and less novelty).

-Formatting {#formatting .unnumbered}
+Formatting
 ----------

 The length must be between 4 and 8 pages *not including references*.
 You